Getting character LCDs to work at 3 volts

 Generic character LCD modules contain an industry standard HD44780

-compatible controller*, which can operate down at 3 volts.
+compatible controller*, which can operate down to 3 volts.
 But the modules are

-usually specified to work only at 5 volts, unless you choose a specific
+usually only specified to work at 5 volts, unless you choose

 There are two reasons why the modules won't work at 3 volts.

-First, the required LCD driving voltage is between 3.8V and 4.4V.
-The driving
+First, the required voltage to drive LCD segments is between 3.8V and 4.4V.
+This driving

-voltage is the voltage measured between VDD (pin#2 on pictures) and
+voltage is measured between VDD (pin#2 on pictures) and

 VLCD (pin#3 on pictures).
-There is no problem to adjust the VLCD
+Creating this is not a problem when running on 5V - the VLCD

-Second reason is that the RC oscillator of the controller will get
+Second reason is that the RC oscillator of the controller runs

-slower at 3 volts, so the Rosc resistor on the LCD module may need to
+slower at 3 volts, thus the Rosc resistor on the LCD module may need to

-replaced if the program working with the LCD goes too fast for the LCD
+adjusted in case the program driving the LCD goes too fast for the LCD controller.

 To solve the first problem, the circuit needs a negative voltage to set